pohlm01/master-thesis/4_comparison.typ

 Furthermore, certificate transparency is built into @mtc, as opposed to the X.509 certificate infrastructure, where it was added later on.

 A significant downside of @mtc compared to the classical certificate infrastructure are the longer issuance times.
-There are two aspects to this: First, the issuance of the certificate itself takes up to `batch_duration` seconds, i.e., one hour assuming the default values, and second, the time the new tree heads propagated to a relevant number of @rp:pl.
+There are two aspects to this: First, the issuance of the certificate itself takes up to `batch_duration` seconds, i.e., one hour assuming the default values, and second, the time the new tree heads propagate to a relevant number of @rp:pl.
 The first one will not make up for the major part of the difference in practice.
 For either certificate type -- X509 or @mtc -- the effective control over the domain needs to be validated upfront, which, depending on the challenge type, requires @dns entries to propagate or @http pages to propagate across multiple servers and data centers for big deployments @lets_encrypt_challange_types @tls_issuance_delay.
+Therefore, classical certificate issuance often takes up to an hour as well, though in specific configurations it may work a lot faster.
 The second part, the propagation delay of new tree heads to the @rp:pl, will be more relevant.
 X.509 certificates are trusted by @rp:pl immediately after they are issued.
 In contrast to that, to verify @mtc:pl, the @rp must be up-to-date with the batch tree head for successful verification.
-In practice, we do not expect updates from the trust services to the @rp happening substantially more frequently than every six hours.
+In practice, we do not expect updates from the Transparency Service to the @rp happening substantially more frequently than every six hours.
 Therefore, the delay until a new @mtc is broadly usable may be up to a few days in the worst case.

-To determine how big the impact of the long issuance delay is, it is helpful to understand under which circumstances it requires a fast issuance fallback.
+To determine how big the impact of the long issuance delay is, it is helpful to understand which circumstances require fast certificate issuance.
+In such a situation, the Internet-Draft assumes the existence of a fallback mechanism for fast issuance.
 This could be an X.509 certificate or another, future mechanism that allows for fast issuance.
 The size, and therefore performance, downside of large certificate chains only last for a limited time, until @rp:pl updated their trust stores to include the new tree heads and can again use the size efficient @mtc mechanism.
 There are two main reasons why a fast issuance is required; for a new domain and for an unplanned move of the domain.